AndreRudolph/impulsephp-doc/docs/routing.md

     </div>
   </div>
   <pre class="code-white line-numbers language-yaml">
-  	<code class="language-yaml">welcome:
+  	<code class="language-yaml">index:
-      path: welcome
+      path: index
+      controller: App\Controller\ImpulseController::index
-      defaults: { view: app/index.imp }</code>
+      defaults: { view: app/index.html.twig }</code>
   </pre>
 </div>

-Unlike Symfony itself, routes are not bind to any controller.
-Instead they are bind to a specific view.
-You can read more about views in the next documentation article.
+The example above looks very much familiar to symfonys route definition by one exception.
+In the Impulse PHP framework, a route can be further configured with a view that will be rendered.
+The controller 'App\Controller\ImpulseController' is designed as a front controller and represents the entry point of the framework.